gtxaspec/wz_flash-helper/docs/README_restore.md

 [Introduction](README.md) | [Setup](README_setup.md) | [Backup](README_backup.md) | **Restore** | [Switch firmware](README_switch_firmware.md) | [Other options](README_other_options.md) | [Screenshots](README_screenshots.md) | [Build](README_build.md) | [FAQs](README_FAQs.md) | [Changelog](Changelog.md) | [Limitation](Limitation.md)

 > **❗ WARNING:**
-> - DO NOT DISCONNECT POWER when the restore operation is going on.
+> - DO NOT DISCONNECT POWER when the Restore operation is going on.
 This would soft brick your camera.

 ## Overview

-The restore operation allows restoring one or more partitions using partition images.
+The Restore operation allows restoring one or more partitions using partition images.
 You can decide what partitions will be restored.

 ## Guide